 Measured sound levels from various sources were noted during each measurement, and particular attention was paid to the extent of site's contribution (if any) to measured levels.
-At each monitoring location, the site-only $L{Aeq,15minute}$ and $L{Amax}$ were measured directly or determined by other methods detailed in Section 7.1 of the NPfI.
+At each monitoring location, the site-only $L{Aeq,15minute}$ and L{Amax} were measured directly or determined by other methods detailed in Section 7.1 of the NPfI.

-If the exact noise levels from site could not be established due to masking by other sources in a similar frequency range, but site noise was determined to be at least 5 dB lower than relevant limits, then a maximum estimate may be provided.
+If exact levels from site could not be established due to masking by other sources in a similar frequency range, but site noise was determined to be at least 5 dB lower than relevant limits, then a maximum estimate of it may be provided.
 This is expressed as a 'less than' quantity, such as <20 dB or <30 dB.

 The terms 'Inaudible' (IA) or 'Not Measurable' (NM) may be used in this report.
-IA indicates that site noise was inaudible at the monitoring location.
-NM means site noise was audible but could not be quantified.
+When site noise is noted as IA, it was inaudible at the monitoring location.
+When site noise is noted as NM, this means it was audible but could not be quantified.
 All results noted as NM in this report were due to one or more of the following:

-- Site noise levels were extremely low and unlikely, in many cases, to be noticed. - Site noise levels were masked by other more dominant noise sources that are characteristic of the environment, such as breeze in foliage or continuous road traffic noise, that cannot be eliminated by monitoring at an alternate or intermediate location. - It was not feasible or reasonable to employ methods such as move closer and back calculate.
-Cases may include rough terrain preventing closer measurement, addition/removal of significant source to receiver shielding caused by moving closer, and meteorological conditions where back calculation may not be accurate.
+- site noise levels were extremely low and unlikely, in many cases, to be noticed - site noise levels were masked by other more dominant noise sources that are characteristic of the environment, such as breeze in foliage or continuous road traffic noise, that cannot be eliminated by monitoring at an alternate or intermediate location - it was not feasible or reasonable to employ methods such as move closer and back calculate.
+Cases may include rough terrain preventing closer measurement, addition/removal of significant source to receiver shielding caused by moving closer, and meteorological conditions where back calculation may not be accurate

-For this assessment, the measured $L{Amax}$ has been used as a conservative estimate of $L{A1,1minute}$ .
-The EPA accepts sleep disturbance analysis based on either the $L{A1,1minute}$ or $L{Amax}$ metrics, with the $L{Amax}$ representing a more conservative assessment of site noise emissions.
+For this assessment, the measured L{Amax} has been used as a conservative estimate of $L{A1,1minute}$.
+The EPA accepts sleep disturbance analysis based on either the $L{A1,1minute}$ or L{Amax} metrics, with the L{Amax} representing a more conservative assessment of site noise emissions.